thestackcollective/front-end-curriculum/lessons/module-3/success.markdown

 Feedback from other students and to other students in either project groups, posses, general interaction, etc.

-Discuss ways that you supported the larger Turing community.
+Discuss ways that you supported the larger TheStackCollective community.
 What do you want to keep doing next mod or start doing next mod?

 ## Skill Expectations